Lee McCulloch: Kilmarnock

 McCulloch was appointed Kilmarnock manager on an interim basis after Gary Locke resigned on 30 January 2016, managing two matches; a goalless draw with his former side Rangers in the Scottish Cup, and a 2–0 win over Motherwell in the league.
 He returned to his coaching duties after Lee Clark was appointed on a permanent basis in February 2016.

 McCulloch and Peter Leven were put in temporary charge of the first team in February 2017, when Clark left Kilmarnock to manage Bury.
 He continued in interim charge until the end of the 2016–17 season, as Kilmarnock finished eighth in the Premiership.
 McCulloch was appointed Kilmarnock manager on a permanent basis on 5 June 2017.
 After the team failed to win any of their first eight league matches in 2017–18, McCulloch left Kilmarnock on 1 October 2017.

 Post-Kilmarnock

 McCulloch was appointed assistant manager of Polish club Lechia Gdańsk in January 2018.
 He became assistant to Adam Owen, who had been a fitness coach at Rangers while McCulloch played for them.
 He left his position with Lechia Gdańsk after the sacking of Owen seven weeks later.

 In January 2019, he was appointed strikers' coach at Dundee United under the management of Robbie Neilson, before being promoted to joint assistant head coach alongside Gordon Forrest in June 2019.
 In August 2020, after Neilson's appointment as manager, he was appointed assistant manager at Heart of Midlothian.
+McCulloch left Hearts in April 2023, following the departure of Robbie Neilson.